 Harvest and Regenerate Your Compost Pile

 Add the last of the season’s compost to your freshly tidied soil after adding amendments.
-Other than recharging your garden beds with compost, you should make room in your compost bins and heaps for the organic waste you generate throughout the clean-up process.
-You can start new piles if your old compost isn’t ready yet.
+Besides recharging your garden beds with compost, you should make room in your compost bins and heaps for the organic waste you generate throughout the clean-up process.
+You can start new piles if your old compost is not ready yet.

 Composting is not as challenging as you may think.
-Making the perfect compost pile involves various aspects like the carbon/nitrogen ratio, moisture, and turning frequency.
+Making the perfect compost pile involves the carbon/nitrogen ratio, moisture, and turning frequency.
 The easiest way to compost is by placing your organic matter in a heap and letting nature take its course.

 Types of Compostable Matter

 There are two broad categories of compostables: greens and browns.
-It’s best to aim for a compost ratio of four parts brown matter to one part greens.
-If your compost pile isn’t working well, turn it over periodically and evaluate the balance of greens and browns.
+Aiming for a compost ratio of four parts brown matter to one part green is best.
+If your compost pile is not working well, turn it over periodically and evaluate the balance of greens and browns.

 Greens include any organic matter that is alive or wet, including:

 Greens decompose more quickly and provide more nutrients, especially nitrogen, the most common fertilizer used to fertilize gardens.
-Consider using a compost pail if you’re searching for an odor-free solution to store your kitchen scraps.
+Consider using a compost bucket if you are searching for an odor-free solution to store your kitchen scraps.

 Ensure that whatever goes into your compost heap has no pesticides.